Can You Put a 4-Year-Old Up for Adoption?

 - Medicaid: The medical expenses of parenting could be the primary factor in wondering how to put a child up for adoption at 4 years old.
 Medicaid is a medical assistance program for low-income families.
 Eligibility differs on a state-by-state basis.

-- Head Start: Early-childhood education has been proven to make a significant impact in a child’s development.
+- Head Start: Early childhood education has been proven to make a significant impact on a child’s development.
 Head Start is a program that helps provide access to preschool for children under the age of 5.
 There may be Head Start programs in your community.

 Kinship Adoption and Temporary Legal Guardianship

 If parenting is still an unrealistic option after seeking out some of the resources above, two of your best options for how to put a child up for adoption at 4 years old could be kinship adoption or temporary legal guardianship.

 - Kinship adoption means having a family member permanently adopt your child.
 You may have someone in your family with a more stable living situation who can provide a safe, loving home for your child.
 This option allows you to do what is best for your life while maintaining a connection with your child, as well as creating a less difficult (although still challenging) transition.

 - Temporary legal guardianship, on the other hand, would be another path worth considering when you are wondering if you can put a 4-year-old up for adoption.
 With this option, a close friend or family member assumes legal responsibility of your child for a period of time while you work to create a better situation when you can resume guardianship of your child.

 In both cases, it can be good to speak with an adoption agency or adoption attorney about how to put a child up for adoption at 4 years old.